ABOUT

 any guest room or common area.

-2 - Non-guests are not permitted on lodge property.
+2 - Non-guests are not permitted on Vaoto Lodge property.

 3 - Please try to keep excess beach sand out of your room, shower,

 and common areas.
-Rinse areas are located near rooms 1 and 10.
+Rinse hoses are located near rooms 1 and 10.

 4 - For the comfort of your fellow guests, please observe quiet